The countdown clock is clicking again for the Tokyo Olympics - WHIZ News

 “From a financial point of view, cancellation was not a viable option,” he said.
 “The repercussions would have been complex and widespread.”

+The Olympic flame, which arrived from Greece on March 12, will stay temporarily in the northeastern prefecture of Fukushima.
+The Olympics were supposed to focus on that area’s struggles from the earthquake, tsunami and the meltdown of three nuclear reactors in 2011.
+But the flame’s symbolism next year is likely to shift to recovery from the pandemic.

 Mori and Muto have both acknowledged rejiggering the Olympics will incur “massive costs.”
-Estimates range between an added $2-6 billion.
+Estimates range between an added $2 billion-$6 billion.
 And Japanese taxpayers will pick up most of the bills, as they have for most of the preparations so far.

 Muto promised transparency in calculating the costs, and testing times deciding how they are divided up.